-We’ve reached the point in our Building a Sellable Business series where you’re ready to close on your business sale!
-Maybe, you’ve even scheduled the closing.
+You’re ready to close on your business sale!
+You’ve scheduled the closing.
 You’ve got your signature pen in hand, and you’re ready to sign on the dotted line.
-But out of nowhere, plans change.
-While some changes can be good, most changes before the sale of your business negatively affect the closing of your business.
-Changes usually mean that the buyer has changed his mind.
-So let’s look at 4 common reasons a buyer backs out of the sale of a business.
+But out of nowhere, the buyer has changed his mind.
+So let’s look at four common reasons a buyer backs out of the sale of a business so we can be prepared.
 Then, let’s figure out how to handle those disruptions.

 Perhaps one of the saddest last-minute changes I’ve read about transpired around the sinking of the Titanic.
 Right before the ship left its harbor, Second Officer David Blair was removed from the crew.
 Depending on which source you read, he may have taken a key to a locker that contained binoculars for the lookout, or he may have forgotten to tell others where he left the key to the box.
 Others claim that the remaining officers misunderstood each other’s directives about the binoculars.
 No matter what happened, sources agree that lookouts on the Titanic were not using binoculars the night the ship hit the iceberg.

-On the other hand, last minute changes can be good.
-On August 28, 1963, Martin Luther King, Jr. (one of my top hero’s) delivered a speech in front of the Lincoln Memorial during the March on Washington at the height of the Civil Rights Movement.
+On the other hand, last-minute changes can be good.
+On August 28, 1963, Martin Luther King, Jr. (one of my top heroes) delivered a speech in front of the Lincoln Memorial during the March on Washington at the height of the Civil Rights Movement.
 Sources say that when Dr. King was nearing the end of his speech, audience member and friend, Mahalia Jackson, shouted out, “Tell ’em about ‘The Dream,’ Martin!”

 From that point on, Dr. King began to improvise and speak from his heart instead of from his prepared notes.
 As a result of this unexpected disruption, Dr. King went on to deliver what some call “one of the most iconic speeches in American history ” that became “one of the defining moments of the civil rights movement.”